flutter/plugins/packages/in_app_purchase/in_app_purchase/README.md

 <!-- If this package were in its own repo, we'd put badges here -->

-This plugin supports in-app purchases (_IAP_) through an _underlying store_, which can be the App Store (on iOS and MacOS) or Google Play (on Android).
+This plugin supports in-app purchases (_IAP_) through an _underlying store_, which can be the App Store (on iOS and macOS) or Google Play (on Android).

 |             | Android | iOS  | macOS  |
 |-------------|---------|------|--------|